Progress towards characterizing ultrahigh energy cosmic ray sources: Models and Variations

 The UHECR spectrum and composition are relatively insensitive by themselves to the peak photon energy of photons surrounding the source.
 By adjusting other source parameters, nearly identical CR spectra and compositions can be obtained for different peak photon energies.
 This is evident in Fig.~\ref{fig:UFA_temp_summary} which shows the best-fit source model with ambient photon fields described by a blackbody spectrum at different temperatures.
 Not surprisingly, the gamma-ray flux produced by these models is only weakly sensitive to the photon field peak energy since the gamma-ray flux normalization depends mostly on the total energy-per-nucleon leaving the source environment and this must be roughly the same in all cases in order to fit the Auger spectrum.\footnote{Of course, the gamma-ray flux normalization also depends on the source evolution but we take this to be fixed by considerations of the previous section, setting it to SFR for concreteness in this section.} Moreover, gamma-rays produced in the source environment are subdominant to those produced in propagation except for in the most negative source evolutions.

-By contrast to the UHECRs themselves, neutrinos are a sensitive probe of the temperature or the peak photon energy of the photon field surrounding the source: hotter photon fields both photodisintegrate nuclei more efficiently and lower the threshold energy necessary for newly freed nucleons to produce photopions.
+By contrast to the UHECRs themselves, neutrinos are a sensitive probe of the temperature or the peak photon energy of the photon field surrounding the source.
+The reason for this is two-fold.
+First, the hotter photon fields lower the threshold energy necessary for nucleons to produce photopions.
+Second, hotter photon fields more efficiently photodisintegrate nuclei producing more secondary neutrons, which escape the source, and more protons, which have lower rigidity than their parent nucleus and therefore undergo more interactions on average before escaping.
 But the neutrino flux normalization is sensitive to other UHECR source model parameters besides the peak photon energy, namely the injected spectral index and the source evolution.
 Softer spectral indices result in relatively more CRs at lower energies.
 These low energy CRs have a longer escape time and so undergo more interactions within the source environment producing more neutrinos.
 On the other hand, more positive source evolutions produce more neutrinos in propagation, due to longer UHECR propagation times.

-To obtain conservative constraints on the source temperature from neutrinos, we minimize the number of neutrinos produced in the source environment by fixing the injected spectral index to $\gamma_\mathrm{inj}=-1$.
+To obtain conservative constraints on the source temperature from neutrinos, we minimize the number of neutrinos produced in the source environment by fixing the injected spectral index to $\gamma_\mathrm{inj}=-1$ and injecting a single-mass composition.
 Further, we choose a blackbody rather than broken power-law photon energy distribution, since it minimizes the number of neutrinos produced in the source environment as shown in UFA15 (see their Fig. $12$).
 The resulting upper limits on the temperature of the photon field surrounding the accelerator are shown in Fig.~\ref{fig:maxTplt} for various source evolutions and both HEGs.
 The corresponding constraint on the peak photon energy/temperature for other photon field parameterizations can be obtained using equation (A3) in~\cite{UFA15}.
-Across all evolutions, ambient photon fields with blackbody temperatures $T_\mathrm{BB} \geq 2000$ K are excluded at $90\%$ CL based on neutrino data alone.
-For SFR and source evolutions with $m \gtrsim 2$, as favored by UHECR data, we exclude photon fields hotter than $T_\mathrm{BB} \simeq 1000$ K, at $90\%$ CL.
-For a broken power-law photon field these bounds correspond to an upper-bound on the peak photon energy of $\varepsilon_0 \leq 300$ meV across all evolutions and $\varepsilon_0 \lesssim 250$ meV for SFR and $m \gtrsim 2$ source evolutions.
+Across all evolutions, ambient photon fields with blackbody temperatures $T_\mathrm{BB} \geq 4000$ K are excluded at $90\%$ CL based on neutrino data alone.
+For SFR and source evolutions with $m \gtrsim 2$, as favored by UHECR data, we exclude photon fields hotter than $T_\mathrm{BB} \simeq 2000$ K, at $90\%$ CL.
+For a broken power-law photon field these bounds correspond to an upper-bound on the peak photon energy of $\varepsilon_0 \leq 500$ meV across all evolutions and $\varepsilon_0 \lesssim 250$ meV for SFR and $m \gtrsim 2$ source evolutions.